tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Pick a volunteer to help assist with this demo.
 They will be encrypting a message using the instructor's public key.

 Navigate to the ["Box" feature](https://tweetnacl.js.org/#/box) of the TweetNaCl.js site.
-Have your volunteer student do the same.
+Ask your volunteer student do the same.

 Generate a `Secret Key` using the `Random` button next to the "My Secret Key" box.
 Have your volunteer student do the same.